acolomba/blackvuesync/README.md

 Synchronizes recordings from a BlackVue dashcam with a local directory over a LAN.

-BlackVue dashcams expose an HTTP server -- sadly no HTTPS, that can be used to download all recordings.
+BlackVue dashcams expose an HTTP server that can be used to download all recordings.
 This project downloads only recordings that are not already downloaded, optionally limiting downloads in a local directory to a date range.

-A typical setup would be a periodic cron job or a docker container running on a local server.
+A typical setup would be a periodic cron job or a Docker container running on a local server.

 ## Features